Keep Your Pets Safe During Holiday Celebrations!

-With the bustling holiday season upon us, San Diego Humane Society reminds pet owners to consider their pets’ safety when decking the halls.
-Holiday decorations, seasonal plants and festive treats can sometimes be harmful for pets.
-To keep your pets safe and healthy this holiday season, keep the following tips in mind:
+With the holiday season upon us, San Diego Humane Society reminds pet owners to remember their pets’ safety.
+Decorations, seasonal plants and festive treats can sometimes be harmful for pets.

 - Keep an eye on items under the tree, too!
-Don’t let pets drink water from the base of a live tree, because it may be stagnant and contain bacteria.
-Ribbons and bows can be a choking hazard, and any packages filled with edible gifts are likely to be discovered.
+Don’t let pets drink water from the base of a live tree as it may be stagnant and contain bacteria.
+Wrapped gifts with ribbons and bows can be a choking hazard, and any packages filled with edible gifts are likely to be discovered.
 Pets have a keen sense of smell and will often unwrap presents early and eat the potentially harmful contents.
 Chocolate is especially dangerous for pets.

-- Burning candles should be placed high, out of your pet’s way.
+- Place burning candles high, out of your pet’s way.
 A dog’s tail wag or a cat’s curiosity could be devastating.
 Homes with fireplaces should use screens to avoid accidental burns.

-- Holiday distractions may make it easier for pets to escape through open doors.
-Keep your pets safely indoors and always make sure they're wearing current ID tags, with a phone number, and that their microchip information is up to date, just in case!
-If your pet is not currently microchipped, San Diego Humane Society offers $25 microchips by appointment at the Escondido, Oceanside and San Diego Campus locations.
+- Keep your pets safely indoors and always make sure they're wearing current ID tags with a phone number.
+Holiday distractions may make it easier for pets to escape through frequently opening doors.
+Make sure their microchip information is up to date If your pet is not microchipped, San Diego Humane Society offers $25 microchips at its El Cajon, Escondido, Oceanside and San Diego Campus locations.
 Schedule an appointment at sdhumane.org/microchip.